 In my humble opinion, when people buy things they don’t need, they’re either trying to fill an emotional void or to get a happiness boost.

-And I say that with absolutely zero ounce of judgment.
+And I say that with absolutely zero judgment.
 I was known to spend my way out of a bad day in my 20s, and I’m still working on curbing my materialistic impulses every once in a while.

 When we see an item on display in the store, we honestly don’t care as much about owning it as we do about how it would make us feel.
 And the latter drives us to purchase.

 What if we can find ways to access those positive feelings without parting ways with money?

 |Positive Feelings||How to Experience Them|

 |Joy||playing with your kids, watching cat videos on YouTube|